Locked up for speaking out: tell the Egyptian government to stop the crackdown

 Egyptians who speak up against the government are being locked up without a fair trial.
 They are branded as “terrorists” and “criminals” by the media, simply for peacefully expressing their opinions.
 A crackdown of this scale has not been seen in decades.
 But some brave Egyptians continue to speak out, despite the risks to their freedom.

 But a conditional release is not enough.
 All three continue to face charges.
 Amal Fathy was sentenced to two years in prison in one of two cases against her.
-She is required to report to a police station for four hours twice a week and could be re-imprisoned at any time.
-Many others remain in prison.
-We need to keep the pressure up.

 Join us, and call on Egyptian President Abdelfatah al-Sisi to: